-Notification of awards should be in the form of a contract (the template will be created by the Graduate School) from the academic unit, and should state that the appointment is contingent upon approval by the appropriate budget official, dean and provost, and/or continuation of funding.
-The notification letter should contain information about the appointment period, compensation, expected duties, teaching and research load, review and renewal procedures, and tuition waivers if any.
+Notification of awards should be in the form of a contract using the form authorized by the Graduate College.
+The notification should contain information about the appointment period, compensation, expected duties, teaching and research load, review and renewal procedures, and tuition remission, if any.